-4. Daily do what’s necessary to be as well as you can be.
+4. Do what’s necessary to be as well as you can be on a daily basis.
 Get 8 hours per night sleep.
 Eat right.
 Exercise (–brisk walking is excellent).
 Stay positive and hopeful.
 Have some time in each day during which you do something productive — chores, job, volunteering or attending a clubhouse.

 5. Monitor your symptoms daily.
 Know the early warning signs of relapse.
 When symptoms increase, contact your doctor or case manager immediately.
 Nip relapse in the bud!